alexdremov/SwiftYFinance/README.md

 **Even though executing commands in the main thread synchronously is not the best practice, I added this feature to the project.
 It's on your account to write fast, non-freezing apps, so use synchronous methods wisely.**

+Search for news is also awailable through `fetchSearchDataBy(searchNews:String, ...)`

 ### Basic recent data

 Fetches the most recent data about identifier collecting basic information.